veracruz-project/icecap/examples/README.md

  [icecap host] create mirage

-               # Cease the realm's exectution with '<ctrl>-c' and destroy it:
+               # Cease the Realm's exectution with '<ctrl>-c' and destroy it:

  [icecap host] destroy

                # As usual, '<ctrl>-a x' quits QEMU.
 ```

+The IceCap Hypervisor firmware's structure is similar to that of [Trusted
+Firmware-A](https://www.trustedfirmware.org/projects/tf-a/) in that it
+initializes the trusted part of the system, and then passes control to a
+bootloader in the untrusted part of the system.
+However, the IceCap Hypervisor
+firmware starts in NS-EL2 rather than EL3, and the untrusted domain is confined
+to a distinguised virtual machine called the "host", rather than the entire
-To get a picture of the system, take a look at its CapDL specification:
+non-secure world.
+Take a look at the firmware's CapDL specification and
+breakdown:

 ```
 nix-build examples/07-hypervisor -A configured.icecapFirmware.cdl
-find result/
 cat result/icecap.cdl
+nix-build examples/07-hypervisor -A configured.icecapFirmware.display
+find -L result/
 ```

 For reference, the IceCap Hypervisor's CapDL specification is created with the